BlaqueDevs/se-assignment-day-4-software-project-management-AdagiAvoga/README.md

 Importance: Ensures reliability, reduces defects, enhances user satisfaction, and minimizes long-term maintenance costs.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+Defining the project scope helps in successful project planning by setting clear objectives, deliverables, and boundaries, ensuring all stakeholders have a shared understanding of the project’s goals.
+It helps prevent scope creep, manage resources efficiently, and set realistic timelines.

+A Work Breakdown Structure (WBS) is a hierarchical breakdown of a project into smaller, manageable tasks.
+It is useful because it improves task organization, clarifies responsibilities, enhances resource allocation, and helps track progress.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

+Developing a detailed project schedule ensures better time management, resource allocation, and risk mitigation while improving team coordination.
+Gantt charts assist by visually mapping tasks, dependencies, and deadlines, making it easier to monitor progress and adjust schedules as needed.
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?